-- 1912.14 Action AW-2.2.A: Coordination with Federal Agencies
+Comprehensive Plan Lower Anacostia/Near Southwest Area Element October 2019

+1912 14 Action AW-2.2.A: Coordination with Federal Agencies Continue to coordinate with the National Capital Planning Commission, the National Commented: Good point but should specifically reference the Second Street "spine" in Buzzard Point Framework in order to ensure that approach does not negatively impact

-Continue to coordinate with the National Capital Planning Commission, the National Park Service, and other federal agencies on implementing and refining the South Capital Street Corridor project.
-1912.14 - 1912.15 Action AW-2.2.B: Ballpark Area Plan Work collaboratively with the Anacostia Waterfront Corporation in completing detailed area plans for the Ballpark entertainment district.
+Draft Amendments Park Service, and other federal agencies on implementing and refining the South Capitol Street Corridor project.
+1912.14 Commented: Gateway?
+1912.15 Action AW-2.2.B: Ballpark Area Plan Work collaboratively with the Anacostia Waterfront Corporation in completing detailed area plans for the Ballpark entertainment district.
 Completed- See Implementation Table.
-1912.15 - 1912.16

-Action AW-2.2.C: Buzzard Point Plan

-Work collaboratively with the community stakeholders Anacostia Waterfront

-Corporation in developing a detailed area plan for Buzzard Point.
+1912.15 1912.16 Action AW-2.2.C: Buzzard Point Plan Work collaboratively with the community stakeholders Anacostia Waterfront Corporation in developing a detailed area plan for Buzzard Point.
 The Plan should address the future of industrial and utility uses in Buzzard Point, identify concepts and standards for new development, and address a range of related urban design, transportation, infrastructure, environmental, and community service issues.
-The feasibility of access along the Fort McNair waterfront also should be addressed.
+The feasibility of access Commented: including housing and commercial along the Fort McNair waterfront also should be addressed.
 Completed-See Implementation Table.
-1912.16 - 1912.17 Action AW-2.2.D: South Capitol Gateway Create a civic or commemorative feature of national significance at the north end of the Frederick Douglass Bridge to celebrate this location as a riverfront and city gateway.
-1912.17 - 1912.18 Action AW-2.2.E: South Capitol Transportation Improvements Continue efforts to improve traffic flows and accommodate additional travel modes along South Capitol Street, including completion of the South Capitol Environmental Impact Statement and the reconstruction of the Frederick Douglass Memorial Bridge and related access points.
-1912.18 - 1913 AW-2.3 Near Southeast/Capitol Riverfront 1913 - The Near Southeast includes the triangular area between the I-695 and the Southeast

-Boulevard Southeast/Southwest Freeway, South Capitol Street, and the Anacostia River.
+1912.16 development that will support income and demographic diversity.
+1912.17 Action AW-2.2.D: South Capitol Gateway Create a civic or commemorative feature of national significance at the north end of the Frederick Douglass Bridge to celebrate this location as a riverfront and city gateway.
+1912.17 1912.18 Action AW-2.2.E: South Capitol Transportation Improvements Continue efforts to improve traffic flows and accommodate additional travel modes along South Capitol Street, including completion of the South Capitol Environmental Impact Statement and the reconstruction of the Frederick Douglass Memorial Bridge and related access points.
+1912.18 1913 AW-2.3 Near Southeast/ Capitol Riverfront 1913 1913.1 The Near Southeast includes the triangular area between the I-695 and the Southeast Boulevard Southeast/Southwest Freeway , South Capitol Street, and the Anacostia River.
 This 350-acre area has played an important role in the history of Washington, D.C.-its initial settlement even predates the creation of the District of Columbia.
 In the 19th century, this was a community where residential streets came down to the river's edge, a place teeming with life and maritime activity.
 Near Southeast suffered substantial disinvestment during the second half of the 20th century, however, along with social and economic decline.
-The 2000 Census reported that the area had one of the highest poverty and unemployment rates in the city.
+The 2000 Census reported that the area had one of the highest poverty Commented: First reference to Southeast Boulevard; is that M Street SE?.
+1913.2 and unemployment rates in the city.
 Much of the land near the shoreline still sits vacant today and is fenced off from public access.
-1913.1 - Over the last ten fifteen years, District and federal initiatives have begun have to transformed the Near Southeast into a dynamic waterfront neighborhood and workplace.
-These initiatives have included the relocation of 5,000 federal employees back to the
+1913.1 Over the last ten fifteen years, District and federal initiatives have begun have to transformed the Near Southeast into a dynamic waterfront neighborhood and workplace.